RushikeshGanachari/ProductApi-/README.md

-# ProductApi-
+# ProductApi

-In this project, I developed API using Spring Boot and Hibernate.
-The entities involved were Product and Category.
-The relationship between product and category is one to many.
-I performed CRUD operations on these entities.
-Also while retrieving information about the product, I also displayed information about its category.
+ProductApi is an API developed using Spring Boot and Hibernate.
+The entities involved are Product and Category, with a one-to-many relationship between them.
+This API allows for CRUD operations to be performed on these entities.
+Additionally, when retrieving information about a product, information about its associated category is also displayed.

+## Technologies Used

+-   Spring Boot
+-   Hibernate
+-   MySQL